I am really confused as to the difference between a fixed and floating charge and what they mean to my business.

 This is the document that sets out the FIXED and FLOATING charges and the attached terms and conditions.
 When signed by the company the lender sends a form to Companies House to register that charge.
 This prevents other people getting security against the assets in question, unless a Deed of Priority is created (see below).

 What happens if a company becomes insolvent?

-This is where things get a bit more complex!
-Instead of theory, here is a simple example.
+This is where things get a bit more complex so we explain here by a simple example:

 After insolvency costs, a total of £200,000 is collected in from debtors.
 The business is sold to a buyer for £30,000 goodwill and £25,000 for the assets like work in progress, PCs, equipment etc but not debtors.
 So a total of £255,000 is available.

-The bank as a FIXED and FLOATING charge holder would be paid out as follows; Debtor proceeds of £200,000 go to pay fixed charge off.
+The bank, as a FIXED and FLOATING charge holder would be paid out as follows; Debtor proceeds of £200,000 go to pay the fixed charge off.
 The Goodwill element is also a fixed charge "collection" and is paid to the bank as well.
-Thus the bank has a shortfall of £20,000 on the fixed charge.
+Thus, the bank has a shortfall of £20,000 on the fixed charge.

 There are arrears of staff salaries and holiday pay of £20,000.
 That is paid next, to the ex-staff from the £25,000 received for the assets.
 That leaves £5,000 available for the bank under the floating charge collection.
 It is still owed £20,000 under the fixed charge and also the overdraft of £20,000 remains.